 As communities of faith, we advocate alongside the vulnerable and marginalized for bold and just solutions to the climate crisis.

-View the Recommendations for a Faithful Environmental Agenda, from a coalition of religious organizations in the Washington Interfaith Staff Community Energy & Ecology Working Group.
+- The Recommendations for a Faithful Environmental Agenda, from a coalition of religious organizations in the Washington Interfaith Staff Community Energy & Ecology Working Group.

 Below are our policy positions on key issues affecting climate change.